-Bristol Open Grand Prix rules and formats
+Bristol Grand Prix rules and formats

-Rules for 2008
+Rules for 2024

-£1 will also be levied for administration expenses.
+A similar percentage will also be levied for administration expenses.
 The remainder of the entry fee money goes on prizes for the individual tournaments.

-The £10 tournaments will also be two flight straight knock-out affairs, provided there are at least eight entrants.
-All main flight matches will be to 7 points, except the main flight final, which will be to 11 points.
+The £20 Lesters Trophy events and the £10 tournaments will all be two flight straight knock-out affairs, provided there are at least seven entrants.
+All main flight matches will be to 7 points.

-The OGP scoring system
+The BGP scoring system

-O G P POINTS AWARDED
+B G P POINTS AWARDED

 for knock-outs